NetOpWibby/DSGN/thoughts/_posts/2015-12-30-what-ive-achieved-in-2015.md

 ### Made my web browser better

 Yes, [Aries](https://github.com/IdeasNeverCease/Aries) is so much better now!
-I opted to use [Electron](http://electron.atom.io) in place of [NW.js](http://nwjs.io), especially after I learned that Slack was built with it, and Slack feels like a native app.
+I opted to use [Electron](http://electron.atom.io "Official site of Electron") in place of [NW.js](http://nwjs.io "Official site of NW.js"), especially after I learned that Slack was built with it, and Slack feels like a native app.
 I was able to replicate the same functionality of NW.js base in half the time.
 Amazing.
 More to come in 2016!

-I'll end this post with my best nine Instagram photos of 2015, according to [Lip Inc](http://2015bestnine.com).
+I'll end this post with my best nine Instagram photos of 2015, according to [Lip Inc](http://2015bestnine.com "2015 Best Nine").

 <figure>
   ![](/images/thoughts/2015-12-30/02.jpg)
   <figcaption>You can see more [@spacemanfresh](https://www.instagram.com/spacemanfresh)</figcaption>
 </figure>

+Thanks to Reda Lemeden for [the idea](https://unredacted.redalemeden.com/2015/achievement-unlocked-2015 "Reda Lemeden's blog") to make this post!